 Why do we sleep?
 That is a good question!
-The simple answer is that we don't know.
-The function of sleep as a life upkeeping process evident.
-All creatures on Earth need sleep.
+The simple answer is that we don't really know.
+What we do know is that sleep is irreplaceable and something deeply connected to life.
+All creatures on Earth need to sleep.
 Without it, they would perish.

-Scientists have proposed a couple of theories for the biological base of sleep.
+Scientists have proposed a couple of theories for the biological purpose of sleep.
 According to the most popular ones:

 1. Sleep fixes the brain

-Because we use our brain extensively, there is always going to be a little wear and tear caused by it.
-During sleep, brain fix the nerve damage that has occurred during the day and gets rid of metabolic waste.
+Because we use our brain literally all the time, little wear and tear in the brain tissue is unavoidable.
+During sleep, the brain has a chance to fix the neuronal damage that occurred during the day and get rid of metabolic waste.

 2. Sleep strengthens memory and boosts learning

-When we sleep, our brain make new connections and stores the memories we made during the day to long-term memory.
-At the same time, "space" is freed for new memories, which is crucial also for learning new things.
+When we sleep, our brain makes new neural connections and stores the memories we made during the day to our long-term memory.
+Storing old memories also frees the capacity for new ones the next day, which is essential for learning and memorizing new things.